The Spark with Tift Merritt: Wynton Marsalis and Carlos Henriquez

 Based on the series Merritt produced for the acclaimed Marfa, Texas Public Radio, The Spark peels back the polished performance to reveal the elbow grease, risk, fire, and courage behind the art—and artists—we think we know.
 Each month, Tift will welcome a new artist for a 45-minute livestreamed conversation that gets to the heart of their work, followed by a 15-minute audience Q&A.

 Free and open to the public; registration required.
 Registration for this event closes at 12 PM EDT on November 19, 2020.
-This event will stream live, with closed captioning provided by the streaming platform.
 If you have questions or concerns related to accessibility, please contact us.

 About Wynton Marsalis

 Wynton Marsalis’s core beliefs are based on the principals of jazz: promoting individual creativity (improvisation); collective cooperation (swing); gratitude and good manners (sophistication); and facing adversity with persistent optimism (the blues).

 Marsalis has performed with jazz legends including Sarah Vaughan, Dizzy Gillespie, John Lewis, Ron Carter, Herbie Hancock, and countless others.
 He is a prolific composer, creating music across genres, with pieces including: “Blood on the Fields,” “All Rise,” and “Concerto in D,” written for Nicola Benedetti and debuted by the London Symphony Orchestra.